espressif/esp-sr/docs/en/flash_model/README.rst

     Model Data Path
     ~~~~~~~~~~~~~~~

-    This option indicates the storage location of the model data: ``spiffs partition`` or ``SD Card``.
+    This option indicates the storage location of the model data: ``Read model data from flash`` or ``Read model data from SD card``.

-    -  ``spiffs partition`` means that the model data is stored in the SPIFFS partition, and the model data will be loaded from the SPIFFS partition
+    -  ``Read model data from flash`` means that the model data is stored in the flash, and the model data will be loaded from the flash partition
-    -  ``SD Card`` means that the model data is stored in the SD card, and the model data will be loaded from the SD card
+    -  ``Read model data from SD card`` means that the model data is stored in the SD card, and the model data will be loaded from the SD card

 Use AFE
 ~~~~~~~